uri-yanover/4qbits/_posts/2022-01-29-the-real-two-questions.md

 From afar, people tend to look only on upside, and then become disillusioned once they face the details/consequences.
 Any comparison in which you compare "foresight" and "hindsight" knowledge is going to be impossibly skewed in favor of the exciting new option.

-Yet when the time comes to commit to the exciting new option, a lot of people in the industry tend to be exceedingly risk-averse - to the point of never making that major change that was possible in foresight and obvious in hindsight.
+Yet when the time comes to commit to the exciting new option, a lot of people in the industry tend to the other extreme - they become exceedingly risk-averse!
+They never actually go ahead with that bold move that could be entirely plausible in foresight and obvious in hindsight.

 Don't take me wrong: there's a lot at stake!
 It's perfectly rational to be risk-averse in a *calculated* way.
 I am personally a risk-taker, but that's because I can afford it!
-I've had a lot of bases having been covered thoroughly earlier in my career, which allows me wiggle room.
+I've had a lot of bases covered thoroughly earlier in my career, which now gives me wiggle room.

 What I ask for you is to do that calculus, as opposed to forever being reactive.
 Sometimes making a gutsy move is by far wiser.